 Short summary : Did you know that you can do something to help your departed ancestors in the afterlife ?
 This article explains why crows pecking at the ritualistic food offering made to departed ancestors during the Shraddha ritual can denote that they are being helped.

-What is the significance of feeding crows during the Shraddha ritual for departed ancestors ?
+- 3.6 What is the spiritual significance of feeding a crow during the Shraddha ritual ?

 1. The importance of spiritually helping our departed ancestors especially during Pitrupaksha (the fortnight for departed ancestral spirits)